 - Unsubscribe: If you would like to unsubscribe from SmokefreeTXT, text the word STOP to 47848 to end the program.
 For help, text the word HELP to 47848.

 - Technical support: Technical support is available to help you sign up and use SmokefreeTXT.
-If you need help or have any questions, please contact NCISmokefreeTeam@mail.nih.gov.
+If you need help or have any questions, please connect with us on Facebook or contact NCISmokefreeTeam@mail.nih.gov.

 For more information on the SmokefreeTXT program, please read the Frequently Asked Questions section.